Nolan Arenado Player Props: Cardinals vs. Diamondbacks

 Nolan Arenado At The Plate

-- Arenado leads St. Louis in slugging percentage (.470) thanks to five extra-base hits.
+- Arenado leads St. Louis with a slugging percentage of .443, fueled by five extra-base hits.

-- He ranks 24th in batting average, 52nd in on base percentage, and 67th in slugging among the qualifying batters in baseball.
+- He ranks 41st in batting average, 66th in on base percentage, and 80th in slugging among qualifying hitters in baseball.

-- He has hit a home run in two of 16 games played this year, and in 2.7% of his plate appearances.

-- Arenado has driven home a run in six games this year (37.5%), including more than one RBI in 25.0% of his games and producing three or more of his team's runs on three occasions..
+- In 35.3% of his games this year, Arenado has had at least one RBI.
+He's picked up more than one in 23.5% and driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.